 When it makes sense, client reports are a great way to upsell clients.
 By presenting new opportunities to your existing clients and pointing out areas of need, you’re offering useful services backed by actual data and anticipating your clients’ needs before they do.

 In the same vein as educating your client, a client report is a perfect place to highlight the costs and potential benefits of pursuing additional marketing strategies.
 For instance, you could show how their competitors are ranking in organic search and offer your SEO services.

 When we raise our service prices and the clients are happy to pay that price, that means we’ve communicated effectively the value we bring to the table.
 And that’s one of the most difficult things to do in any creative agency. -Michael Gasser

-Build an SEO Proposal template to easily run site audits, check backlink profiles, and analyze keyword performance for your clients.
-New to AgencyAnalytics?
-Try it free for 14-days–no credit card required.
+Build a winning SEO proposal using a proven proposal template to easily run site audits, check backlink profiles, and analyze keyword performance for your clients.

 Client Reporting Best Practices

 One of the first things to consider when creating client reports is how often you will send them.

 According to the recent client reporting benchmarks report, most agencies send their reports monthly to keep their clients informed without overwhelming them with data.